Groups can observe hundreds of species of birds both mid-flight and in their resting places in Virginia

 Virginia’s coastal shores are some of the best locations in the country for bird watching enthusiasts.
 Located in a prime position along the Atlantic Flyway, a major north-south migration path for birds, visitors can observe hundreds of species of birds as they take advantage of Virginia’s marshy forests as a resting place.
-Virginia’s protected preserves make for an ideal location to spot some of America’s most iconic and rare species of birds.
+The state’s protected preserves make for an ideal location to spot some of America’s most iconic and rare species of birds, creating optimal Virginia bird watching all around.

 The Great Dismal Swamp National Wildlife Refuge expands to cover 112,000 acres of undisturbed wildlife in the Chesapeake Bay region.
 Home to more than 213 species of birds, the many trails and overlooks this national preserve offers are ideal for anyone wanting to experience the best of Virginia birding.
 Along with the miles of hiking trails spanning throughout the preserve, visitors can enjoy one of the guided kayak tours that take you through the untouched waterways of the cypress swamp.